DanielMFernandes/CCNA_Course_Notes/Course_Notes/Introduction_to_Network_Automation.md

 BENEFITS OF NETWORK AUTOMATION

-- Human Error (Typos, etc) is reduced
+- Human Error (typos, etc) are reduced
 - Networks become much more scalable and implemented in a fraction of the time
     - New deployments
     - Network-wide changes